Ai Accountant

 What variance threshold is practical for department budget versus actual in an Indian SME context?

 Start with 10 percent tolerance at the department level and 5 percent at the category level.
-Add absolute rupee floors so minor items are not flagged, for example Rs 25,000.
+Add absolute rupee floors (for example, ₹25,000) so minor items are not flagged.
 Review true versus false positives after one quarter, then tighten or relax thresholds accordingly.

 How can AI Accountant help with GST reconciliation alongside expense analytics?

 AI Accountant automates extraction of invoice data, validates GSTIN against vendor records, reconciles purchase registers with GSTR filings, and flags mismatches as anomalies.
+With the April 2025 e-invoicing threshold now at ₹1 crore, it also validates IRN data during bill ingestion (2026 update).
 This reduces manual checks and ensures your dashboard reflects GST accurate categorization.

 What is the best way to detect duplicate payments across ledger and bank statements?

-Use multi key matching, vendor identifier, normalized invoice number, invoice date window, and fuzzy amount matching.
-Flag near duplicates, similar amounts within a tolerance over a short window, and exact duplicates.
-Prioritize by value and vendor risk, then route to finance for resolution.
+Use multi key matching: vendor identifier, normalized invoice number, invoice date window, and fuzzy amount matching.
+Flag near duplicates (similar amounts within a tolerance over a short window) and exact duplicates.
+Prioritize by value and vendor risk, then route to finance for resolution within 48 hours.

 How many months of history do we need for robust vendor rate and Pareto analysis?

-Use 12 to 24 months.
-Twelve months captures seasonality, 24 months highlights multi year rate changes.
-Anything less can miss annual cycles, anything more can include outdated vendor relationships that distort current decisions.
+Use 12 to 24 months of data.
+Twelve months captures seasonality, while 24 months highlights multi year rate changes.
+Anything less can miss annual cycles.
+Anything more can include outdated vendor relationships that distort current decisions.

 What is the right starting module if our data quality is uneven?